-When the UK Chancellor Rishi Sunak announced emergency measures to help those financially affected by coronavirus, he said the government was there "to support millions of Brits who have been furloughed."
-As companies and brands try to cope with the economic damage caused by the pandemic, terminology like this is becoming increasingly part of our day-to-day lives.
-But what does furlough mean and what are you entitled to if you have been furloughed?
+When the UK Chancellor Rishi Sunak first announced emergency measures to help those financially affected by coronavirus, he said the government was there "to support millions of Brits who have been furloughed."
+Now as the UK heads into another lockdown starting on November 5, companies and brands try to cope with the economic damage caused by the pandemic, again.
+But what does furlough mean and what are you entitled to if you have been furloughed in the second national lockdown?

 What does furlough mean?

 Furloughed workers are those who have been asked to stop working, but who have not been made redundant.
-Essentially, it is used by employers as an alternative to laying off staff; they remain on the payroll, but they are asked to take a leave of absence.
+Essentially, it is used by employers as an alternative to laying off staff; they remain on the payroll, but they are asked to take a leave of absence for a certain amount of time.

 Previous to the coronavirus pandemic, it was very rare for a UK employer to furlough staff, and the process would vary company to company.
 Remuneration could take a number of different forms depending on the employer's financial circumstances.

-Set out by the government to support employers whose operations have been severely affected by coronavirus (COVID-19), The Coronavirus Job Retention Scheme is open to all UK employers.
+Set out by the government to support employers whose operations have been severely affected by coronavirus (COVID-19), The Coronavirus Job Retention Scheme is open to all UK employers “small or large, charitable or non-profit, are eligible for the extended Job Retention Scheme”, the government says.
 When first introduced, the scheme was intended to be available until June 1, 2020, but on May 12, Sunak extended the job retention scheme until October 2020.
-From the start of August, furloughed workers will be able to return to work part-time with employers being asked to pay a percentage towards the salaries of their furloughed staff.
+Then on October 31, The prime minister extended The Coronavirus Job Retention Scheme for a month.

 Will I still be paid if I am furloughed?